ojnim/cs506-final-project/README.md

 Model : Correlation

-For tSNR value correlation, the goal of modeling was to find the independent variables which have a meaningful relationship with tSNR value.
+To explore the relationship between brain signal quality and individual differences, a correlation analysis with the tSNR (temporal Signal-to-Noise Ratio) values was conducted.
+The objective was to identify which independent variables are meaningfully associated with tSNR, a voxel-wise measure derived from brain imaging data.

 2. Brain Region Analysis